srcalienswap/as-uikit/CONTRIBUTING.md

 - After finalizing issue details work on code, please follow commit convention
 - Run tests with `npm test` and submit a PR if everything is fine
 - Get a code review and fix all issues noticed by maintainer
 - If you cannot finish your task or changed your mind – that's totally fine, just let us know in GitHub issue that you've created in first step.
-Mantine community is friendly – we won't judge or ask any questions if you decide to cancel your submission
+AS.UIKit community is friendly – we won't judge or ask any questions if you decide to cancel your submission
 - Your PR is merged, you are awesome!

 ## Commit convention

-Mantine is a monorepo and it is important to write correct commit messages to keep git history clean.
+AS.UIKit is a monorepo and it is important to write correct commit messages to keep git history clean.
 All commits made in this repository are divided in 3 groups:

 - **package commits** related to particular package